NiklasEi/oicana/integrations/typst/README.md

 ## Example usage

-Considering an Oicana template with the following `typst.toml`:
+Considering a Typst project with the following `typst.toml`:
 ```toml
 [package]
 name = "example"